Guidelines for catering and representation at OsloMet

 For this kind of representation, legitimate expenses are refunded by up to 80% of the rates that apply to other types of representation.

 The working environment at OsloMet must be drug-free for students and employees.
-Therefore, alcohol should not be served / enjoyed during core hours i.e. before 2:30 pm on OsloMet's areas.
-See OsloMets guidelines for substance abuse and gaming activities.
+Therefore, alcohol must not be served/enjoyed on OsloMet's premises during core working hours, i.e. before 2.30 p.m.
+See OsloMet's guidelines for substance use and gaming activity.

-This applies to OsloMet’s premises as well as SiO's eateries at OsloMet’s areas, student basements, festival tents and other temporary eateries.
+This applies to OsloMet's premises and SiO's catering establishments in OsloMet's areas, as well as student basements, festival tents and other temporary catering establishments.

-For when and how to apply for a license to serve alcohol, see Oslo Municipality's (oslo.kommune.no) website.
+For when and how to apply for a licence to serve alcohol, see the City of Oslo's website.

 As a main rule, no tips are to be given on the Norwegian government's account.
 Tips will as a general rule not be refunded and are not tax exempt in reimbursement claims.

-Exceptions can be made in cases of representation in countries where it is common to tip or where fixed service fees are added to the bill, see examples at arbeidsgiver.dfo.no.
+Exceptions can be made in cases of representation in countries where it is common to tip or where fixed service fees are added to the bill, see examples of exceptions at arbeidsgiver.dfo.no.

 The permission to provide tips and gratuity must be pre-approved and attached to the payment document (the invoice or refund claim).